thorbjornium/Software-Manual/src/cloud-architecture.md

 Storage Classes: [https://cloud.google.com/storage/docs/storage-classes](https://cloud.google.com/storage/docs/storage-classes)

 ## **Managed Services**

-After completing this episode, you should be able to:

-Discuss the use of managed services in modern cloud architectures

-**Description:** In this episode, you will learn about the use of managed services in modern cloud architectures.
-This episode covers the concepts and advantages presented by this approach.

-### **Managed Services**

 Managed services in cloud environments refer to outsourced cloud computing solutions where cloud providers assume responsibility for the operation, maintenance, and management of specific IT functions or applications.
 This allows organizations to offload tasks such as database management, security monitoring, and infrastructure provisioning to cloud providers, reducing operational overhead, improving scalability, and enabling focus on core business activities.